Project Leads: Rachelle Niemela, Mary Morrier, Jeannine Goyette, Elyse Greenslade

 Will Morin, Designer Creator Turtle Garden

-• In our pollinator garden spaces, we moved all of our strawberry plants to the edges of the ground beds so they would be more accessible, especially to children, in the spring.
-The centre of these beds were covered with straw and/or wood chips.
+• In the pollinator garden areas, strawberry plants were moved to the edges of beds so they would be easier - especially for children - to harvest in spring.
+Bed centres were mulched with straw and wood chips.

-• We used the rest of our stockpiled Meeker's Mix from Vale Ltd. This program was discontinued in 2025 by Vale, and we will need to look at other options for our raised beds in 2026, including composting and other solutions.
+• We used the remaining stock of Meeker’s Mix previously donated by Vale Ltd..
+As this program was discontinued in 2025, we will explore other soil options in 2026, including additional composting.

-• A volunteer donated a bat house purchased from the Junction Creek Stewardship Committee fundraiser.
-We'll install that in spring 2026.
+• A protected flyer box was installed so visitors can learn about volunteer opportunities.
+A volunteer also donated a bat house purchased through a Junction Creek Stewardship Committee fundraiser, which will be installed in spring 2026.

 Garden Accessibility

-• We helped run an olla workshop at our greenhouse in collaboration with the Coalition for a Liveable Sudbury.
+• We hosted an olla-making workshop at the greenhouse in partnership with the Coalition for a Liveable Sudbury.

-• We worked with 200+ primary school children at 2 local schools for the Cultivate Your Neighbourhood program - Jean-Ethier-Blais and Holy Trinity; 15 students from Sudbury Secondary School also planted a bed.
+• More than 200 primary school students from Jean-Ethier-Blais and Holy Trinity participated in the Cultivate Your Neighbourhood program.
+Fifteen students from Sudbury Secondary School also planted a garden bed.

 From humble beginnings in 2014 when we started with 2 raised garden beds and 3 concrete culverts donated by Rainbow Concrete, we've built a beautiful garden!
 See the history above for what we've done, from community programming, to building additional beds, art features, a food forest, pollinator gardens, and more!
 Along the way, we've had the help of so many community partners.